-- government approval of the business case, recruitment has been later to commence which has had a subsequent impact on project launch.
+- 15. In terms of those projects being implemented following Full Business Case (FBC) approval, the governance for the Community Wealth Building fund is currently being developed with regional partners and the PMO.
+Due to delays in receiving government approval of the business case, recruitment has been later to commence which has had a subsequent impact on project launch.
 The target date for staff inductions is 31 May 2021 and formal launch 30 June 2021. - 16.
 The contract for the Working for a Healthy Economy project was awarded to Salus in March by North Ayrshire Council as lead authority for the project.
 This has allowed Salus to press forward with implementation plans, which will see referrals of unemployed residents commence across Ayrshire from 1 May 2021.
 The project board has met once to agree on implementation plans and are finalising governance arrangements.
 Preparations for project implementation will continue, although the launch of services to the business community will be delayed until the autumn when it is hoped that business will be more receptive to the service offer, as the economy re-opens and businesses re-stabilise and recover. - 17.
 As regards all other AGD projects, partners and government are working towards business case approval timelines, as set out in this report and summarised in Table 3 below.
-This matches with the timeline for drawing down funds from government over the 10 years of the AGD, as set out in the draft Financial Plan attached (Appendix 2). - 18.
+This matches with the timeline for drawing down funds from government over the 10 years of the AGD, as set out in the draft Financial Plan attached (Appendix 2).
+The dates are subject to business cases being approved by government prior to Joint Committee approval. - 18.
 The forward plan for FBC approvals that partners are currently working towards is shown in Table 3.
-The target date for FBC approval for the Ayrshire Skills Fund project is at the 13 September 2021 Joint Committee meeting, with a presentation to the Regional Partnership scheduled for 19 August.
+The target date for FBC approval for the Ayrshire Skills Fund project is at the 13 September 2021 Joint Committee meeting.
 No other FBCs are planned for approval this calendar year.
-However, nine FBCs are scheduled for presentation to the Joint Committee between the end of January and end of February 2022.
-Provisional dates for presentations of project OBCs to the Regional Partnership have also been highlighted where possible.
+However, seven FBCs are scheduled for presentation to the Joint Committee between the end of January and end of February 2022.
 The RAG status set against each target date for OBC approval reflects that reported within the update attached to this report.
-Regional Partnership and Joint Committee meeting dates have still to be determined for 2022.
+Joint Committee meeting dates have still to be determined for 2022.